Sushma1402/Restaurant_Reviews_Sentimental_Analysis/README.md

 In colab, I have explained steps to perform NLP using Bag of Words technique and I have predicted Positive and Negative reviews using Logistic Regression Algorithm and Naive Bayes Algorithm.
 The accuracy of the model is 88.21752265861026 % and F1 Score is 0.9197080291970803.

 After doing sentiment analysis with NLP found that the data is Positive.
 78% are Positive Reviews.

+It has been observed that reviews rated as 3 are maximum Neutral.If required can be removed.